XuRuntian/robodriver-robot-realman-follower-dora/README.md

 - When the  replay cannot play the video stream using rerun \
 *Open RoboDriver/robodriver/core/coordinator.py \
 Change the parameter mode="distant" of the visual_worker function to mode="local"*

+- When python robodriver/scripts/run.py --robot.type = realman1 _ aio _dora will give an error when it is started. \
+like: cv2.error: OpenCV(4.11.0) /io/opencv/modules/highgui/src/window.cpp:1301: error: (-2:Unspecified error) The function is not implemented.
+Rebuild the library with Windows, GTK+ 2.x or Cocoa support.
+If you are on Ubuntu or Debian, install libgtk2.0-dev and pkg-config, then re-run cmake or configure script in function 'cvShowImage'

+*Comment out the lines cv2.imshow(key, img) and cv2.waitKey(1) in the file robodriver/scripts/run.py.*

 ## Data Information
 RealMan robotic arm data is transmitted by the Dora node.
 Each robotic arm node sends **14-dimensional information** with the following composition: